awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-java.md

 ### Example 2: Retrieving an Archive Using the Low\-Level API of the AWS SDK for Java—Download Output in Chunks<a name="downloading-an-archive-with-range-using-java-example"></a>

-The following Java code example retrieves an archive from Amazon Glacier\.
+The following Java code example retrieves an archive from Glacier\.
 The code example downloads the job output in chunks by specifying byte range in a `GetJobOutputRequest` object\.

 ```
 import java.io.BufferedInputStream;